TomAndersen0714/notebooks/work/note/framework/BigData/ClickHouse/ClickHouse常见问题.md

-## 4. Exception: Code: 48.
+## 4. Code: 48.
 DB::Exception: **There was an error on [znzjk-113175-prod-mini-bigdata-bigdata:29000]: Cannot execute replicated DDL query on leader**.

 **原因解析**：